-The proposed project involves interconnection of two micro-districts: Zalozetskogo and Saltykova-Schedrina (hereafter S. Schedrina).
-It also involves installation of a new pellet boiler at the existing boiler house Zalozetskogo.
-This makes it possible to decommission the old boiler house at S. Schedrina.
-The existing gas boilers at Zalozetskogo will serve as peak load boilers for the interconnected system.
+The project involved interconnection of two micro-districts.
+It also involved the installation of a new pellet boiler at the existing boiler house.
+This made it possible to decommission the old boiler house.
+The existing gas boilers was serving as peak load boilers for the interconnected system.

-The project is interesting from a demonstration point of view as it enables efficiency improvements in generation, distribution and use of district heating in line with the Ukrainian Energy Strategy 2030.
+The project was interesting from a demonstration point of view as it enabled efficiency improvements in generation, distribution and use of district heating in line with the Ukrainian Energy Strategy 2030.

 Chernivtsi Demonstration Project – details

-The number of people living in Zalozetskogo and S. Schedrina areas supplied with district heating is approximately 2,500 and 2,000 respectively, thus modernisation affects a total of 4,500 people who will benefit from the improvements in their district heating system.
+The number of people living in project areas supplied with district heating was approximately 5,500, thus modernisation affected a total of 4,500 people who benefited from the improvements in their district heating system.

-- New network pipeline between S.Schedrina and Zalozetskogo – 500m district heating pipes.
+- New network pipeline – 500m district heating pipes.

-The proposed investment is EUR 960,000 with a simple payback time of 4.4 years.
-The proposed financing plan is as follows:
+The proposed investment was EUR 939,457.
+The proposed financing plan was as follows: